 If you’re used to my recipes, which are usually a little less sweet than their traditional counterparts, you may want to skip the glaze or only use half like I did.
 You could even omit it – the cake is great on its own!
 And you’ll probably want to cut the slices thinner than I did.

-And if lemon isn’t your thing, try this almond pound cake from Saving Room for Dessert!
+And if lemon isn’t your thing, try this Gluten-free Pound Cake Recipe!

 I haven’t tried this lemon pound cake cake with white whole wheat flour but I’m pretty sure it’d work!
 I wouldn’t recommend regular whole wheat or whole spelt, though.
 The cake pictured here is the gluten-free version and it really had a great, velvety texture!